Lake Placid 2024 Survey Report

 Reservoir Description

-Placid Reservoir is a 214-acre impoundment located on the Guadalupe River in Guadalupe County, one-half mile southwest of Seguin.
+Placid Reservoir is a 214-acre impoundment located on the Guadalupe River in Guadalupe County, one-half mile southwest of Seguin, Texas.
 This small impoundment, constructed in 1928, is fed by the Guadalupe River watershed and used for water supply, hydroelectric generation, and recreation.
-Habitat features consisted of boat docks, piers, bulkhead, riprap, and several native aquatic species including spatterdock, water willow, and cattail.
+Following a dewatering event in 2021, water level has been restricted to the historic river channel.
+When at conservation pool, habitat features consisted of boat docks, piers, bulkhead, riprap, and several species of native aquatic vegetation including spatterdock, water willow, and cattail.

 Management History